cisagov/trustymail/README.md

 #### Domain and redirect info

 * `Domain` - The domain you're scanning!
 * `Base Domain` - The base domain of `Domain`.
 For example, for a Domain of `sub.example.gov`, the Base Domain will be `example.gov`.
-Usually this is the second-level domain, but `pshtt` will download and factor in the [Public Suffix List](https://publicsuffix.org) when calculating the base domain.
+Usually this is the second-level domain, but `trustymail` will download and factor in the [Public Suffix List](https://publicsuffix.org) when calculating the base domain.
 * `Live` - The domain is actually published in the DNS.

 #### Mail sending